-Ladies, did you know that you are innately and instinctively connected to the moon?
-For thousands of years, women have followed the lunar cycles to understand their own internal cycles.
+Did you know that if you menstruate, you are innately and instinctively connected to the moon?
+For thousands of years, people who menstruate have followed the lunar cycles to understand their own internal cycles.

 In fact, the origins of the word moon come from the words menses and month.
 In times of old, women lived their lives around their menstrual cycle.
 They would typically menstruate with the new moon and ovulate with the full moon.
 Pretty cool, right?

 Dr. Christiane Northrup, author of New York Times bestseller ‘Women’s Bodies, Women’s Wisdom,’ says “The menstrual cycle is the most basic, earthy cycle we have.
 Our blood is our connection to the archetypal feminine.
 The macrocosmic cycles of nature, the waxing and waning, the ebb and flow of the tides and the changes of the seasons, are reflected in a smaller scale in the menstrual cycle of the individual female body.”

 Connecting to this ancient wisdom can open your world to the fact that your body and your periods aren’t just random acts of torture.
 No. They’re precious windows of time, that when better understood, can help guide our self-care.

 The moon has four main phases it moves through each month.
 These phases are the new moon (when you can’t see it in the sky), full moon (when it’s at its biggest), the waxing moon (when it’s growing in size), and the waning moon (when it’s getting smaller).